akrahdan/devise_token/README.md

   include DeviseToken::Concerns::Authenticable
 end
 ```
-This will help you scope your resources by calling `authenticate_user` as a before_action
+This will help you scope your resources by calling `authenticate_user!` as a before_action
 inside your controllers:
 ```ruby
 class TasksController < ApplicationController